aimproxy/libroomba/README.md

 <img alt="GitHub last commit" src="https://img.shields.io/github/last-commit/roombavacuum/libroomba">
 </p>
-This is an implementation of the dorita980 lib, written in C for firmwares V2 and V3.
+This is an implementation of the dorita980 lib, written in C for firmwares V2 and V3. this library comes with a shared librarys `.so`, and can be found at `build/libroomba.so` after compile it.

 ## Building
 ```sh